lucydot/ChooChoo/docs/instructors/setup.md

 There are two ways to get the files required to run ChooChoo:

-1. Copy the [choochoo-template repository](https://github.com/lucydot/ChooChoo-template/) and specify the objectives/questions/tutorials for your course.
+1. Copy the [choochoo-template repository](https://github.com/lucydot/ChooChoo-template/) into a new Github repository.
-2. Integrate ChooChoo into an existing Github repository.
+2. Integrate the [choochoo-template repository](https://github.com/lucydot/ChooChoo-template/) into an existing Github repository.

 The second option requires a solid understanding of Github.
 If you are new to Github we recommend copying the [choochoo-template](https://github.com/lucydot/ChooChoo-template/).
 For more setup details please select a tab below.